Lawrence Lessig: Free culture

-On March 28, 2004 Lessig was elected to the FSF board of directors.
+On March 28, 2004, Lessig was elected to the Free Software Foundation (FSF) board of directors.
 He proposed the concept of "free culture".
-He also supports free and open-source software and open spectrum.
+Lessig is also a well-known critic of copyright term extensions, and supports free and open-source software and open spectrum.
 At his free culture keynote speech at the O'Reilly Open Source Convention 2002, a few minutes of his speech was about software patents, which he views as a rising threat to free software, open source software, and innovation.
 In March 2006, Lessig joined the board of advisors of the Digital Universe project.
 A few months later, Lessig gave a talk on the ethics of the Free Culture Movement at the 2006 Wikimania conference.
-In December 2006, his lecture On Free, and the Differences between Culture and Code was one of the highlights at 23C3 Who can you trust?.
+In December 2006, his lecture "On Free, and the Differences between Culture and Code" was one of the highlights at the Chaos Communication Congress with the motto "Who can you trust?"

 According to Comedy Central, Lessig claimed in 2009 that because 70 percent of young people obtain digital information from illegal sources, laws should be changed.

-In a foreword to the Freesouls book project, Lessig makes an argument in favor of amateur artists in the world of digital technologies: "there is a different class of amateur creators that digital technologies have ... enabled, and a different kind of creativity has emerged as a consequence".
+In a foreword to the Freesouls book project, Lessig makes an argument in favor of amateur artists in the world of digital technologies, stating that "there is a different class of amateur creators that digital technologies have ... enabled, and a different kind of creativity has emerged as a consequence."

-Lessig is also a well-known critic of copyright term extensions.